broeker/spacebook/pages/netlifycms.md

 ---
-title: Enabling Netlify CMS
+title: Enabling Netlify CMS 😎
 date: 2020-11-20
 permalink: /netlifycms/index.html
 eleventyNavigation:
   key: Enabling Netlify CMS
   order: 70
 ---
-[Netlify CMS](https://www.netlifycms.org/) is a very simple user interface that lets you edit and preview your markdown files via a browser-based editor.
+[Netlify CMS](https://www.netlifycms.org/) is a simple user interface that lets you add, edit, and preview your markdown files via a browser-based editor.
 It is very useful for beginners or anybody who wants an easy interface for managing content.

 ## Step 1: Enable Netlify CMS in your configuration